VRIJRAJ/algorithms-data-structures/data_structures/binary_search_tree/README.md

 ## Balanced

-* Difference in depth of left and right branches <= 1
-* Both left and right branches are balanced
+Difference in depth of left and right branches <= 1.
+Both left and right branches must be balanced

 * \#find:   O(log n)
 * \#insert: O(log n)